 Thoracic Sprain/Strain Injury

 Sprains and strains to the thoracic region of the back are very common because the upper back supports such a great amount the body’s entire weight and maintains posture and stability while we walk, run, sit, or stand.
 The upper back muscles are responsible for keeping your body up straight and prevent slouching, from the lower back up to your head.
-The multitude of small muscles in our back, as well as the ligaments that connect these muscles to our bones, comprise a vast framework of muscles, ligaments, and bones that together support the spinal cord and allow for dynamic movements and flexibility.
-The small size of the muscles in the upper back makes them vulnerable to injuries, which is another reason why sprains and strains are such a common occurrence.
+The multitude of small muscles in our back, as well as the ligaments that connect these muscles to our bones, comprise a vast framework of muscles, ligaments, and bones that work together to support the spinal cord and allow for dynamic movements and flexibility.
+The small sizes of the muscles in the upper back make them vulnerable to injuries, which is another reason why sprains and strains are such a common occurrence.
+The chiropractors and other recovery specialists at 5280 Cryo can help.

-The degree of severity of a strain can be classified into three groups:
+The degree of severity of a strain can be classified into one of three groups:

 First Degree Muscle Strain: stretched to a minor degree